 Wisconsin is the nation’s largest producer of the cranberry, which has led to a bounty of festivals, unique destinations and tours all centered on the fruit.

 See a Marsh for Yourself

 Stop at the Discovery Center

 Your trip around cranberry country isn’t complete without a stop in the heart of it: Warrens, the “Cranberry Capital of Wisconsin.”
-Follow highway 173 from Wisconsin Rapids and you’ll eventually find the Wisconsin Cranberry Discovery Center.
+From Wisconsin Rapids, take Highway 173 to County Highway EW and you’ll find the Wisconsin Cranberry Discovery Center.